β‘ Lesson 18: Eevee Real-Time Rendering

 - Transparency:

-- Use Alpha Clip instead of Blend when possible
+- Use the Dithered render method instead of Blended when possible

 - Backface culling: